 - GROOM– And we could never have imagined the tantrums that can result in daring to feed a toddler with the wrong coloured spoon.

-- BRIDE – But of course the one thing that we had absolutely no idea about was how… absolutely amazing having XXX would be.
+- BRIDE – But of course the one thing that we had absolutely no idea about was how amazing having a child would be.

-Like all good comedy duos you need to work together so each of you can deliver comedy ‘ad libs’.
-Of course if your relationship dynamic lends itself, one of you can play the straight man and the other the fall guy.
+Like all good comedy duos, you need to work together and try to deliver comedy ‘ad libs’.
+Of course, if your relationship dynamic lends itself, one of you can play the straight man and the other the fall guy.
 It’s up to you to play with what you got.

 Joint Speech - Do's and Don'ts